manuel3053/wt_music_playlist_2025/docs/src/sections/sequence_diagram.typ

   }),
   comment_next_page_: false,
   comment: [
-    When the user requests the track page, the TrackController obtains the user id and requests the track that the user wants to display.
+    When the user requests the track page, the TrackController obtains the user id and it requests the track that the user wants to display.
     The result is added to the model to display the data about the track.

-    If a RuntimeException occours or the track is null, the user is redirected to the home page.
+    If a RuntimeException occurs or the track is null, the user is redirected to the home page.
   ],
 )